Royal Cardigan Militia: Ireland

+The Interchange Act 1811 allowed English and Welsh militia regiments to serve in Ireland and vice versa.

-In July 1811, while stationed at Deal, the Cardigan Militia once again volunteered for service in Ireland, and this time was accepted.
+In July, while stationed at Deal, the Cardigan Militia once again volunteered for service in Ireland, and this time was accepted.
 It arrived on 8 August and was first stationed at Loughrea and later at Limerick.
 While in Limerick the regiment changed its role again in 1812, this time to a rifle corps as the Royal Cardigan (Rifles), (Note: The official title was changed to Royal Cardigan Riflemen in 1824, and to Royal Cardigan Rifle Corps in 1825, but it was usually referred to simply as the Royal Cardigan Rifles.) involving a change of uniform and weapons.